sudipb7/chkenv/cli/README.md

-  -d, --default             Run with default options -p, --path <path>         Directory to analyze (default: ./) -c, --config <path>       Configuration file name (default: .env.local)
+  -d, --default             Run with default options -p, --path <path>         Directory to analyze (default: ./) -c, --config <path>       Configuration file name (default: .env.local) -a, --all                 Include commented environment variables
 ```

+> chkenv does not check commented environment variables by default.
+If you want to include them, then use `-a` or `--all` flag.

 ### Examples